Witty-Gerbil/Witty_Gerbil_Burp_Extention_Suite/README.md

 - **Logging**: View detailed logs of each conversation step.

 #### Witty Transactions
-- **Threat Analysis**: Analyze HTTP transactions for potential threats using OpenAI models.
+- **Threat Analysis**: Analyze HTTP transactions for potential threats.
-- **API Key Management**: Set and manage OpenAI API keys within the UI.
 - **Detailed Results**: Display detailed analyses and threat levels for each transaction.

 #### Witty Analysis
-- **Scoring and Benchmarking**: Score requests/responses and run benchmarks to evaluate security effectiveness.
+- **Scoring and Benchmarking**: Score requests/responses and run benchmarks to evaluate chatbot interactions.
 - **Export Functionality**: Export results in CSV, Excel, or Parquet formats.
-- **Visualization**: Pie charts and tables for visualizing pass/fail distributions and other metrics.
-- **Redaction**: Redact sensitive headers before analysis.

 ## Installation